|Fees||Look up fees|

-This subject examines cultural and social tendencies in contemporary China, and shows how they have developed from the socialist system.
-It analyses the culture of China's different social groups - men, women, young people, workers, farmers, the elites, minorities, intellectuals and business people.
-It aims to give a sense of the contemporary Chinese cultural landscape and how this has been analysed by scholars.
+This subject examines political, cultural and social tendencies in contemporary China, and shows how they have developed from the socialist system.
+It analyses the changes that had occurred in China since 1976, and looks at major historical events from the death of Mao to China's current rise in world politics, as well as key issues China faces today.
+It aims to give a sense of the contemporary Chinese political and social landscape and how this has transpired with China's emerging challenges.

 - demonstrate familiarity with some major themes in modern Chinese culture.